MaximeILL/multimodal_rag_vlm/README.md

 This repository contains two notebooks that showcase advanced methods for analyzing and extracting insights from PDF documents.
-The notebooks utilize a cutting-edge Multimodal Retrieval-Augmented Generation (RAG) system capable of :
+These notebooks utilize a cutting-edge Multimodal Retrieval-Augmented Generation (RAG) system capable of :